aishwaryasingh2410-dot/IntelligenceTerminal/README.md

 ---

-## Submission Guidelines

-Each team submission should include:

-- Source code
-- Documentation explaining the approach
-- Instructions for running the solution
-- Any trained models or additional data processing scripts

----

 ## Final Note

 The purpose of this challenge is not only to build visual dashboards but to **extract meaningful insights from complex options market data using analytics and AI**.

-Participants are encouraged to experiment, explore new ideas, and build innovative solutions that improve understanding of derivatives markets.

 Good luck and happy building.